robotont-demos/demo_teleop/README.md

 ros2 launch demo_teleop teleop_keyboard.launch
 screen -r teleop_twist_keyboard
 ```
 NB!
 Screen session opens even though it seems like the node is killed.
 You need to kill the screen session manually.
+The screen sesssion and node will be both killed if you do CTRL+C in screen session.
+See the `ipega.congig.yaml` file in the `config` directory to edit the speed limits as well as mapping of the controller's axes/buttons.

 ## Teleoperating robotont from a gamepad.